tomcarlson/mqtt_audio_player/README.md

 In this example, three MQTT topics are defined, and the associated audio files are specified.

-## License
+## Linux Service

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+To learn how to set this up to run as a service on Linux - see the [SERVICE](SERVICE.md) file for details.

 ## Acknowledgments